You are viewing the Acarigua chapter · Global · New York · Caracas · Barcelona

 Civil society in cultural policy

-The project reinforces the capacity of a non-profit cultural institution to serve as a platform for public engagement, expanding the contribution of non-state cultural actors to the preservation, activation and visibility of contemporary culture.
+The project proposes to reinforce the capacity of a non-profit cultural institution to serve as a platform for public engagement, expanding the contribution of non-state cultural actors to the preservation, activation and visibility of contemporary culture.

 UN 2030 SDGs